Trying to Make Sense

 The one point of the story that really struck me was that, upon his arrival in Israel, no one wanted to hear about his being a survivor.
 In fact, society really seemed to assume that if you were taken to the camps, you must have done something to deserve that, and if you had survived, you must have done something to cause that too.
-It struck me because I honestly think this sort of attitude is somewhat present in our own society when it comes to child abuse, and sexual violence.
+It struck me because I honestly think this sort of attitude is somewhat present in our own society when it comes to child abuse and sexual violence.

-Their entire worlds would crumble into nothingness if they had to face the fact that people become victims for no other reason that someone else decided to do something harmful, and evil.
+Their entire worlds would crumble into nothingness if they had to face the fact that people become victims for no other reason than someone else decided to do something harmful and evil.
 There was nothing the victim could have done differently to avoid it, no poor decision that would have caused them to be in harm’s way, no mingling with the wrong crowd, no nothing.
-They were just living their lives, as anyone else would, and had nothing but the bad luck to targeted by someone wishing to do them harm.
+They were just living their lives, as anyone else would, and had nothing but the bad luck to be targeted by someone wishing to do them harm.

-Those who would deny that possibility lack the strength of character to see the world for what it is, and accept that there is always a risk of something bad happening, no matter what precautions you might take.
-It’s not just that they lack sympathy for victims, they need the constant, false, comforts of their own safety more.
+Those who would deny that possibility lack the strength of character to see the world for what it is and accept that there is always a risk of something bad happening, no matter what precautions you might take.
+It’s not just that they lack sympathy for victims.
+They need the constant, false comforts of their own safety more.
 If they aren’t somehow better than these victims are, then this could happen to them as well, and they are too weak to accept that as reality.

 The world nowadays is full of merciless people.
 You know already why said that.
 I can’t stand to see that even children at their young age are being abuse by adults.
 I’ve read and watch a lot of news about these cases and I felt disappointed to those parents who do not know the meaning of “being a parent” to their children.
 All of us are not safe in this kind of environment.
 The government should focus on this.
 Children are innocent.
 How can adults maltreated them in such way when they know that they are too defenseless.
 I feel pity to see children on television buttered by their parents and relatives.